AchiniPramoda/3YS2_SPM_Hotel_Management/README.md

   5. Then server is start running on PORT 8345

----How to start frontend application---
+#How to start frontend application

 -Start React application
   1. Navigate to the "Frontend" folder